Mixed precision iterative refinement for least squares with linear equality constraints and generalized least squares

 \section{Declarations}

-\begin{itemize} \item Competing interests: we declare that the authors have no competing interests that might be perceived to influence the results and/or discussion reported in this paper. \item Funding: B.~Gao and M.~Shao are partially supported by National Key R\&D Program of China under Grant No.~2023YFB3001603.
-Y.~Ma is supported by the European Union (ERC, inEXASCALE, 101075632).
+\begin{itemize} \item Competing interests: We declare that the authors have no competing interests that might be perceived to influence the results and/or discussion reported in this paper.

+\item Funding: B. Gao and M. Shao are partially supported by National Key R\&D Program of China under Grant No.\ 2023YFB3001603.
+Y. Ma is supported by the European Union (ERC, inEXASCALE, 101075632).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them. \item Authors' contributions: these authors contributed equally to this work. \item Acknowledgments: The authors thank Erin Carson, Ieva Dau\v{z}ickait\.{e}, and Zhuang-Ao He for helpful discussions. \end{itemize}
+Neither the European Union nor the granting authority can be held responsible for them.